onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 # SECTION: The way forward
 ██████████████████████████████████████████████████████████████████

+> "We are as gods and might as well get good at it." - [Stewart Brand](https://en.wikipedia.org/wiki/Stewart_Brand)

 > "The paradigm shift is basically everything.
 We need new systems of governance that are not any system of governance the world has ever done so far.
 They are systems of how do we individually and collectively make sense of what’s going on, make sense of what we actually value, and how those values can be synergistically satisfied rather than in a theory of tradeoffs with each other.
 We need totally new systems of economics, we need totally new systems of education, all the way down to at an individual level, a new basis for identity, values, our own individual sense-making." - [Daniel Schmachtenberger](https://www.sloww.co/daniel-schmachtenberger/#:~:text=The%20paradigm%20shift%20is,own%20individual%20sense%2Dmaking.)